When it comes to making a successful podcast, we have many questions:

 On Skype, from Skype 8, the recording of conversations is integrated into the software.
 For phone calls, there are many applications on the Play Store or App Store.
 You must test them before recording the actual interview or podcast because depending on the model of the phone and version of the software, not all work correctly.

-For more professional use, there’s a host of online audio conferencing services like Zoom, for example, that offer recording options, which can be very convenient if you have different guests.
+For more professional use, there’s are online podcast recording services like Squadcast, for example, that offer recording options, which can be very convenient if you have different guests.

 6. Edit the podcast